Eva Zeisel

-Eva Striker Zeisel (born Éva Amália Striker, November 13, 1906 – December 30, 2011) was a Hungarian-born American industrial designer known for her work with ceramics, primarily from the period after she immigrated to the United States.
+Eva Striker Zeisel (born Éva Amália Striker, November 13, 1906 – December 30, 2011) was a Hungarian-born American industrial designer known for her ceramics, primarily from the period after she immigrated to the United States.
 Her forms are often abstractions of the natural world and human relationships.
-Work from throughout her prodigious career is included in important museum collections across the world.
-Zeisel declared herself a "maker of useful things."
+Zeisel was a self-declared "maker of useful things" and her work is held in many museum collections.

 Biography

 Early life and family

 She was born in Budapest, Hungary, in 1906 to a wealthy, highly educated assimilated Jewish family.
 Her mother, Laura Polányi Striker, a historian, was the first woman to get a PhD from the University of Budapest.
 Striker's work on Captain John Smith's adventures in Hungary added fundamentally to our understanding and appreciation of his reliability as a narrator.
 Zeisel's uncles were Karl Polanyi, a sociologist and economist, and Michael Polanyi, a physical chemist and philosopher of science.